sourcegraph/handbook/content/departments/technical-success/support/process/enablement/eng-support-learn-from-eachother.md

 We are not quite a big enough team to have folks pair long term with one team.
 From time to time, however, we may want to retro with a team.
 We can do this in a few ways, depending on the preference of those involved:

-- An application engineer can join the existing engineering team’s retro session and participate (great for casual collaboration, when there isn’t anything specific, and if the engineering team agrees)
+- An support engineer can join the existing engineering team’s retro session and participate (great for casual collaboration, when there isn’t anything specific, and if the engineering team agrees)
 - The CS team and X engineering team can schedule a time to do a dedicated retro together on a topic, how they are working together, etc
-- An application engineer and one rep from each engineering team can join in an org wide session
+- An support engineer and one rep from each engineering team can join in an org wide session

 ## Root cause focus

 It can be hard to focus on the root cause.
 It can be far too easy to focus on solving for a symptom instead.
-Application engineers know to keep this focus and how to divide the work so that we offer a quick solution and are able to plan for the deeper work to address the underlying issue.
+Support engineers know to keep this focus and how to divide the work so that we offer a quick solution and are able to plan for the deeper work to address the underlying issue.

 ## Support rotation donut pairing

-The software engineer doing support rotation for their team can join the #customer-support-weekly-pairing Slack channel and be paired with an application engineer for a focused coffee-style chat with the following agenda:
+The software engineer doing support rotation for their team can join the #customer-support-weekly-pairing Slack channel and be paired with an support engineer for a focused coffee-style chat with the following agenda:

-- If the application engineer and software engineer haven’t met before: intros, otherwise, casual catch-up
+- If the support engineer and software engineer haven’t met before: intros, otherwise, casual catch-up
 - Software engineer: what’s going on on my team?
 What’s being built?
 What am I (personally) building?
-- Application engineer: what’s going on in support, in general?
+- Support engineer: what’s going on in support, in general?
 What’s going on with supporting (search|code-intel|$TEAM)?
 What have been my pain points (personally)?
-- (Optional): application engineer or software engineer: bring any topics you’d like to learn about
+- (Optional): support engineer or software engineer: bring any topics you’d like to learn about

 If the donut app pairs two engineers, we can do some swapping to ensure CS and engineering pairings.

 ## On-demand training materials

-Whenever a software engineer or an application engineer has the desire/time to create training materials they feel will help CS and that can be available on-demand (written or video), it’s as easy as:
+Whenever a software engineer or an support engineer has the desire/time to create training materials they feel will help CS and that can be available on-demand (written or video), it’s as easy as:

 1. Create it
 2. Upload it to [the enablement folder](https://drive.google.com/drive/folders/1SSOwnsX_yNFadod88AQOxmFiINDgYoRr) in the CS shared drive and/or on the handbook CS [enablement page](index.md)

 ## Documentation

 We have a shared responsibility to maintain and improve docs.sourcegraph.com.
-Whenever an application engineer identifies a gap or something that needs to be updated, we will either:
+Whenever an support engineer identifies a gap or something that needs to be updated, we will either:

 - Make the edit on (or create) the actual docs page (in Github) and seek review from the appropriate engineering team
 - File a docs issue in Github for the appropriate engineering team explaining what is missing, and tag it as `docs` as well as tagging the appropriate engineering team to fill in the gaps/needs we have identified